pingcap/docs-cn/ticdc/ticdc-open-api.md

 ---
-title: TiCDC Open API
+title: TiCDC OpenAPI
-summary: Learn how to use the Open API interface to manage the cluster status and data replication.
+summary: Learn how to use the OpenAPI interface to manage the cluster status and data replication.
 ---

-# TiCDC Open API
+# TiCDC OpenAPI

 <!-- markdownlint-disable MD024 -->

 > **Warning:**
 >
-> TiCDC Open API is still an experimental feature.
+> TiCDC OpenAPI is still an experimental feature.
 It is not recommended to use it in a production environment.

-TiCDC provides the Open API feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool] (/ticdc/manage-ticdc.md#use-cdc-cli-to-manage-cluster-status-and-data-replication-task).
+TiCDC provides the OpenAPI feature for querying and operating the TiCDC cluster, which is similar to the feature of [`cdc cli` tool](/ticdc/manage-ticdc.md#use-cdc-cli-to-manage-cluster-status-and-data-replication-task).

-You can use the Open APIs to perform the following maintenance operations on the TiCDC cluster:
+You can use the APIs to perform the following maintenance operations on the TiCDC cluster:

 - [Get the status information of a TiCDC node](#get-the-status-information-of-a-ticdc-node)
 - [Check the health status of a TiCDC cluster](#check-the-health-status-of-a-ticdc-cluster)